zsadeghi/manuals/firecracker.md

 ```

 ### Starting the Image Using the API

+> To run the image you can use [run.sh](https://github.com/zsadeghi/manuals/blob/master/firecracker/run.sh).

 In the second terminal session, we first need to set the guest kernel: